 Derbyshire has a varied and diverse landscape.
-Local Planning Authorities are responsible for determining whether a landscape character assessment and a study of the visual impact on the surrounding landscape is required.
+Local Planning Authorities are responsible for determining whether a Landscape and Visual Impact Assessment is required.
 Local Planning Authorities can use planning conditions and financial contributions to help secure long-term management plans and to conserve, enhance and manage landscape character.